Content created: 060725 & 120815

 The ability to gain access to scarce goods is a sign of one’s power, making possession of scarce goods a more or less natural symbol of power.
 It is no accident that gold and “precious stones” are used in ritual celebrations of wealth and power around the world.
 The reason people love gold is usually not primarily because it is pretty.

 The ability to control other people’s labor is conveniently symbolized by physical objects that are the fruit of spectacular amounts of human labor either to manufacture (such as fine embroidery, sculptures, or pyramids) or to locate (such as gold or gems) or to transport (such as cedars from Lebanon or marble from Italy).
-In our own society, “upscale” grocery stores tend to feature fashionably foreign products: French cheese, German beer, British jam, &c.
+In our own society, “upscale” grocery stores tend to feature fashionably foreign products: French cheese, Japanese beer, British jam, &c.

 In archaic societies one symbol of great power over other people was slavery.
 An even more powerful symbol was the right to take human life at will (including human sacrifices).
 In most early empires we find these practices institutionalized and associated with royal or upper-class mystification.
-(Slavery and arbitrary public execution were also in use by the so-called “Islamic State” in the early XXIst century, also to demonstrate its power over people.)
+(Slavery and arbitrary public execution were also in use by the so-called “Islamic State” in the early XXIst century, explicitly in order to demonstrate its power over people.)

 Part of what makes the modern world “modern” is the gradual reduction in these extreme processes of mystification and sumptuation.
 (We don’t do human sacrifice any more.)
 But dramatic symbols of social differentiation and political legitimacy are still with us, even if many of them strike us as quite benign.